 - Store: Stows and categorizes data using a repository, a library tool, and the hardware (servers, cloud-storage, or optical disks.)

 - Preserve: Data is backed up and sustained for long-term usage

 - Deliver: Approved users are provided with the data they need when they need it

 Newgen’s Enterprise Content Management solutions have positively impacted organizations in many industries.
 A few Use Cases include:

 ECM has obvious benefits in the world of HR.
 Digital documents are far more easily distributed, tracked, and stored than paper documents.
-Automated workflows greatly speed up the process of handling everyday business functions related to employee case management.
-And, of course, the digital transformation of your HR department allows for stronger audit trails.
+Automated workflows significantly speed up handling everyday business functions related to employee case management.
+And, of course, the digital transformation of your HR department allows for more robust audit trails.

 Documents for various processes like account opening, loan processing, credit card processing, RTGS, and insurance policy can be archived and managed by Newgen’s ECM suite.
 This enables streamlined processes between bank branches and the corporate office, ensures the desired economy of scale, increased operational efficiency, and efficient management of document images.